-If your company requires the use of a particular sized truck to deliver product or inventory, for example, you’ll want to select a fleet program.
-For these types of businesses, purchasing specialty vehicles will ensure requirements are met, and also give you the ability to incorporate your branding onto the vehicle.
-If your company doesn’t have these requirements, a reimbursement program where an employee can choose to drive any type, make, or model vehicle provides flexibility to the employee.
+If your company requires the use of a particular sized truck, to deliver product or inventory for example, you’ll want a fleet program.
+For these business types, purchasing specialty vehicles will ensure requirements are met.
+A fleet program will also give you the ability to incorporate your branding onto the vehicle.
+If your company doesn’t have these requirements, a reimbursement program where an employee can choose to drive any type, make or model vehicle provides flexibility to the employee.

 5. Are your mobile employees on the road every day?

-If your employees are driving more than 5,000 business miles per year, a fleet or FAVR reimbursement program will allow you to best support their needs.
-Alternatively, if your employees don’t require a vehicle every day, think about implementing a cents-per-mile reimbursement program where employees can get paid tax-free.
+If your employees drive more than 5,000 business miles per year, your company can best support them with a fleet or FAVR reimbursement program.
+Say your employees don’t require a vehicle every day?
+Think about implementing a cents-per-mile reimbursement program where employees can get paid tax-free.

 6. How sizable is your mobile workforce?